 Up until a few years ago, Cinque Terre was a conglomerate of 5 tiny fishing towns on the Italian riviera.
 But thanks to the incredible views and unmatched charm its popularity is now through the roof.

 And with so many inspiring things to do in Cinque Terre, you are going to need more than a few hours to experience the true natural beauty of this enchanting place.

-We spent two night here, which I would say it’s the minimum amount of time you need if you really want to make the most of this unique place.
+We spent two nights here, which I would say it’s the minimum amount of time you need if you really want to make the most of this unique place.

 But no matter how much or little time you have, I am going to help you to pick the best things to do and how to avoid the tourist traps that come with Cinque Terre’s popularity.